Compare Small Business Loans

 - The creditor’s name and address.

 - The debtor’s name and address.

 - A description of the collateral.

-The property serving as collateral is frequently real estate—such as a commercial building or individual’s home—but can also include vehicles, office equipment and fixtures, investment securities, inventory, receivables, letters of credit, and other tangible items of value.
+UCC-1 filings typically use moveable assets as collateral, which can include vehicles, office equipment and fixtures, investment securities, inventory, receivables, letters of credit, and other tangible items of value.

-When a lender files a UCC-1 with the appropriate Secretary of State—meaning the Secretary of State for an individual borrower’s residential state, or the state where a company is incorporated or organized—the lender is said to “perfect the lien.”
+When a lender files a UCC-1 with the appropriate secretary of state—meaning the secretary of state for your residential state, or the state where your company is incorporated or organized—the lender is said to “perfect its security interest.”
 Legally, this means the lender can enforce the lien in a state court with minimum fuss.
 In cases where the collateral is tied to a specific physical property rather than financial assets, the UCC-1 is filed in the county where the physical property is located.
 The UCC-1 becomes a public record, allowing potential creditors to see whether a given property is already pledged against an existing lien.

 When is a UCC-1 Filed?

-Lenders typically file a UCC-1 when a loan is made rather than waiting for a borrower to default.
+UCC-1 filings typically happen when a loan is first originated.
 If the borrower has loans from more than one lender, the first lender to file the UCC-1 is first in line for the borrower’s assets.
 This motivates lenders to file a UCC-1 as soon as a loan is made.
-The first UCC-1 filer holds a first-position lien, the second filer has a second-position lien, and so forth.
+The first UCC-1 filer holds a first-position lien, the second filer has a second-position lien and so forth.
 Usually, the first-position lien must be completely satisfied before the second-position lien holder can receive any remaining collateral.
 In some cases, multiple lenders might work out an arrangement that leaves more collateral for junior lien holders.
 However, lenders typically will not allow a borrower to re-use the same collateral for multiple loans.

 How Does a UCC Lien Affect Businesses?